QuantEcon/lecture-source-jl/source/rst/tools_and_techniques/seir_model_sde.rst

 more parameters than data.
 3. Solve the time-0 optimal policy problem using Flux of choosing the :math:`B` policy in some form.
 For the objective, consider the uncertainty and the assymetry of being wrong.
 4. If we wanted to add in a model element, I think that putting in an asymptomatic state would be very helpful for explaining the role of uncertainty in evaluating the counterfactuals.
+5. Solve for the optimal markovian B(t) policy through simulation and using Flux.